-4 A BILL
+A BILL

-5 TO BE ENTITLED
+TO BE ENTITLED

-6 AN ACT
+AN ACT

-Relating to Madison County; relating to alcoholic beverages and the sale of wine in Madison County; to create the Madison County Wine Franchise Jobs Protection Act; to provide for business relations between suppliers and wholesalers of wine to preserve and expand jobs in Madison County in the wine industry; to require written agreements setting forth in full the supplier's agreement with the wholesaler, and designating a specific exclusive sales territory; to provide for prohibited acts by the supplier and by the wholesaler; to provide for conditions of amendment, modification, resignation, cancellation, termination, failure to renew, or refusal to continue the agreement; to provide for the transfer of wholesaler's business, for the establishment of nondiscriminatory, material, and reasonable qualifications and standards by suppliers, and prohibit interference with the transfer upon compliance with those standards; to provide for reasonable compensation upon supplier's violation of the act, including a method of voluntary arbitration; to provide for civil actions for violations, damages, and venue; to provide for the burden of proof; to provide that the wholesaler may
+Relating to Tuscaloosa County, relating to alcoholic beverages and the sale of wine in Tuscaloosa County, to create the Tuscaloosa County Wine Franchise Jobs Protection Act; to provide for business relations between suppliers and wholesalers of wine to preserve and expand jobs in Tuscaloosa County in the wine industry; to require written agreements setting forth in full the supplier's agreement with the wholesaler, and designating a specific exclusive sales territory; to provide for prohibited acts by the supplier and by the wholesaler; to provide for conditions of amendment, modification, resignation, cancellation, termination, failure to renew, or refusal to continue the agreement; to provide for the transfer of wholesaler's business, for the establishment of nondiscriminatory, material, and reasonable qualifications and standards by suppliers, and prohibit interference with the transfer upon compliance with those standards; to provide for reasonable compensation upon supplier's violation of the act, including a method of voluntary arbitration; to provide for civil actions for violations, damages, and venue; to provide for the burden of proof; to provide that the wholesaler may not waive rights set forth in this act; to provide that the act relates to existing and future agreements with wholesalers and suppliers as well as their successors and transferees; to provide that this act is cumulative; and to provide for an effective date.

-- not waive rights set forth in this act; to provide that the - 2 act relates to existing and future agreements with wholesalers - and suppliers as well as their successors and transferees; to - 4 provide that this act is cumulative; and to provide for an - 5 effective date. - 6 BE IT ENACTED BY THE LEGISLATURE OF ALABAMA: - 7 Section 1.
-This act shall be known as the "Madison - 8 County Wine Franchise Jobs Protection Act." - 9 Section 2.
-This act shall be operative only in - 10 Madison County. - 11 Section 3.
-The legislative intent and purpose of - this act is to provide a structure for the business relations - between a wholesaler and a supplier of wine in Madison County. - Regulation in this area within the county is considered - 15 necessary for the following reasons: - 16 (a) To maintain stability and healthy competition in - the wine industry in Madison County. - 18 (b) To provide and maintain a sound, stable, and - viable 3-tier system of distribution of wine to the public in - 20 Madison County. - 21 (c) To promote the public health, safety, and - 22 welfare. - 23 (d) To preserve and expand jobs in Madison County in - 24 the wine industry. - 25 Section 4. (a) The following words or phrases, or - the plural thereof, whenever they appear in this act, unless the context clearly requires otherwise, shall have the meaning ascribed to them in this section:
+BE IT ENACTED BY THE LEGISLATURE OF ALABAMA:

+Section 1.
+This act shall be known and may be cited as the "Tuscaloosa County Wine Franchise Jobs Protection Act."

+Section 2.
+This act shall be operative only in Tuscaloosa County.

+Section 3.
+The legislative intent and purpose of this act is to provide a structure for the business relations between a wholesaler and a supplier of wine in Tuscaloosa County.
+Regulation in this area within the county is considered necessary for the following reasons:

+- (1) To maintain stability and healthy competition in the wine industry in Tuscaloosa County. - (2) To provide and maintain a sound, stable, and viable three-tier system of distribution of wine to the public in Tuscaloosa County. - (3) To promote the public health, safety, and welfare.

+1 (4) To preserve and expand jobs in Tuscaloosa County 2 in the wine industry.

+Section 4. (a) The following words or phrases, or the plurals thereof, whenever they appear in this act, unless the context clearly requires otherwise, shall have the meaning ascribed to them in this section: